help-me-mom/ng-mocks/docs/articles/api/ngMocks/reveal.md

 ## Query by id

-Also we can query by ids.
+Also, we can query by ids.
 Simply prefix the desired id with `#`.

 In a template like: